Axway/api-builder-docs/README.md

 The site is now deployed on a random URL.
 To change the URL click **Site settings > Change site name** and enter a name in the format `MYPROJECT-open-docs`.
 The site will now be available on the URL `https://MYPROJECT-open-docs.netlify.app/`.

+You can enable the Netlify deploy preview comment for pull requests at once.
+Still on the site settings, on the left menu click **Build & deploy** > **Deploy notifications**, and verify that 'Add Deploy Preview notifications as pull request comments when Deploy Preview succeeds' is on the list.
+If it isn't, add it by clicking **Add notification**.

 ### Customize the site to use your Github repo and test the GitHub edit links

 Change the `github_repo` parameter in `config.toml` to point to your project repo as this is used by Hugo/Docsy to generate the GitHub edit links on each page.
 For example: